sarahguo666/ProjectCollection/README.md

-# my Portfolio on statistcal, mathematical and computer science
+# Portfolio on statistcal, mathematical and computer science
-## This is what I did during four-year university, including programming language and research project.
+## Including programming language and research project
-### Menu:
+### Menu: a.> Programming Language: Python, Java and R
-a.> Programming Language: Python, Java and R b.> Research Project on PSA and Data Analysis project
+b.> Research Project about PSA and Data Analysis project